karthiha03/supermarket-sales-dashboard-databricks/README.md

 # 🛒 Supermarket Sales Dashboard using Databricks SQL

-## 📌 Project Overview
+## 📖 Project Overview

-This project demonstrates end-to-end sales analysis using **Databricks SQL**.
-The dataset was analyzed to generate business insights through SQL queries and interactive dashboards.
-The project focuses on key performance indicators (KPIs), revenue trends, customer behavior, and product performance to support data-driven business decisions.
+This project demonstrates an end-to-end **Sales Analytics Dashboard** built using **Databricks SQL**.
+The objective is to analyze supermarket sales transactions and transform raw data into meaningful business insights through SQL queries and interactive dashboards.

+The project covers KPI analysis, revenue trends, customer behavior, product performance, and payment analysis to support data-driven business decisions.

 ---

-## 🚀 Tech Stack
+## 🚀 Technologies Used

 - Databricks SQL
 - Delta Lake